-Due to Covid 19, our hiking locations have changed.
+Due to Covid 19 and crowded trails, our hiking locations have changed.
 Please sign up for the date you can make and you will receive an e-mail with the new location.
 Please do not attend if you have been out of the country recently or if you have Flu-like symptoms.
 Thank you for your consideration.

-Our edible plant hikes, introduce you to the native, edible foods, in the forests of Kananaskis.
-Each hike takes you to a different eco-system to build your plant knowledge and discover the wisdom of plant communities in Aspen, Pine and Spruce forests and creek-side habitats.
+Our edible plant hikes, introduce you to the native, edible foods, in Kananaskis.
+Each hike takes you to a different eco-system to build your plant knowledge of plant communities in Aspen, Pine and Spruce forests and creek-side habitats.

 On our edible plant hikes, you will learn:

-- To read the health of a plant community and the best season to collect plant parts
+- To read the health of a plant community and the best season to collect.

 - The relationship animals have to plants and the role of the plant in the eco-system